Python Dictionary Storage of Custom Objects: The Importance of References vs. Deep Copies

-In Python programming, dictionaries are a powerful data structure that allows us to associate key-value pairs and efficiently find and manipulate this data.
-When storing custom objects in a dictionary, we encounter a crucial concept: object assignment in Python is actually reference assignment, not a deep copy of the object itself.
-This means that when a custom object is placed into a dictionary, the dictionary stores a reference to that object, rather than a brand new copy.
+In Python programming, a dictionary is a very powerful data structure that allows us to associate key-value pairs and efficiently search and manipulate these data.
+When we try to store custom objects in a dictionary, we often encounter a crucial concept: In Python, object assignment is actually reference assignment, not a deep copy of the object itself.
+This means that when you put a custom object into a dictionary, the dictionary stores a reference to that object, rather than a brand new copy of the object.

 class Person: